 Some tribes have owl clans, just as they have bear, crow, fox, wolf, hummingbird, snake, and other animal clans.
-Tribes have a number of clans, and they associate each with an animal.
-Your clan is the clan of your mother, not your father.
+Various tribes have a number of clans, and they associate each with an animal.
+Your clan is the clan of your maternal line.

 The Hopi tribe has an owl clan, as do the Tlingit and the Mohave tribes.

-The Hopis saw the burrowing owl as their god of the dead, as well as the guardian of their fires, and the keeper of all underground things, including the germination of seeds.
+The Hopis saw the burrowing owl as their god of the dead, the guardian of their fires, and the keeper of all underground things, including the germination of seeds.
 The Hopi call the burrowing owl Ko’ko, which means “watcher of the dark.”
-The Hopi also believed that the great horned owl helped their peaches to grow.
+The Hopi also believed that owls helped their peaches to grow.

 Members of the Mojave tribe believed they would become an owl after they died, then shortly thereafter, they would transform into a water beetle, before evolving into pure air.

-The Kwakiutl tribe believed that the owl was the soul of a human who had passed, and thus they should never harm one.
+The Kwakiutl tribe believed that the owl was the soul of a human who had passed, and thus they should never be harmed.
 In fact, they believed that if a person killed an owl, their soul would die.

 In all, many tribes believed that the owl held ancient knowledge and was therefore the carriers of mystical wisdom.
 Is it a coincidence that the word “knowledge” contains the word “owl”?

 The Lenape tribe revered the owl spirit animal.
 They believed that if you dreamed of an owl, it meant the owl spirit animal was now your guardian and guide.